- Nuclear installations in Germany

 - Dose coefficients to calculate radiation exposure

 The Probabilistic Safety Analysis Expert Working Group is convoked by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit - BMU) and headed by the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE.
 The Working Group consists of technical experts who work at

 - Producers, and

 - Operators of nuclear installations as well as

 in the field of Probabilistic Safety Analysis (PSA).
 Until 30 July 2016, the Federal Office for Radiation Protection (BfS) had executed this task.

-As an expert body, the PSA Expert Working Group advises the BMUB in terms of question relating to the Probabilistic Safety Analysis.
+As an expert body, the PSA Expert Working Group advises the BMU in terms of question relating to the Probabilistic Safety Analysis.

 What is a Probabilistic Safety Analysis?